npm package discovery and stats viewer.

 What this is

-Sisyphus is a thin orchestration layer on top of Claude Code.
-It doesn't replace Claude Code or wrap it in some abstraction — it just runs multiple Claude Code instances in tmux panes and coordinates them.
-Every agent is a real claude process with full access to your codebase, your tools, your CLAUDE.md, your hooks.
-You keep all the steerability of Claude Code; sisyphus just handles the "run N of them in parallel and loop until done" part.
+Sisyphus runs multiple Claude Code instances in tmux panes and coordinates them.
+That's it.
+Every agent is a real claude process with full access to your codebase, your CLAUDE.md, your hooks.
+Sisyphus just handles the "run N of them in parallel and loop until done" part.

-If you're familiar with the Ralph Wiggum loopwhile true; do claude --prompt task.md; done — sisyphus is that idea taken further.
-Instead of one agent in a loop, you get an orchestrator that decomposes work into parallel agents, each looping independently, with structured state that persists across cycles.
-The orchestrator itself is in a Ralph loop: it plans, spawns agents, gets killed, and respawns fresh with all the results.
-Same principle, more leverage.
+If you know the Ralph Wiggum loop (while true; do claude --prompt task.md; done), this is that idea taken further.
+Instead of one agent in a loop, an orchestrator decomposes work into parallel agents, each looping independently, with structured state that persists across cycles.
+The orchestrator itself is in a Ralph loop: plan, spawn agents, get killed, respawn fresh with all the results.

 How it works

-Most hard tasks aren't hard because any single piece is difficult — they're hard because there are many pieces and context gets lost between them.
-A developer working a 12-file refactor holds it all in their head until they don't, then makes a mistake three files from the end because they forgot a constraint from the beginning.
+Most hard tasks aren't hard because any single piece is difficult.
+They're hard because there are many pieces and context gets lost between them.
+You're working a 12-file refactor, you hold it all in your head until you don't, and you make a mistake three files from the end because you forgot a constraint from the beginning.

-Sisyphus solves this structurally.
-An orchestrator Claude instance reads the full task, breaks it into subtasks, and spawns parallel agent Claude instances — each in its own tmux pane with a focused instruction.
-Agents work simultaneously, submit reports when they're done, and the orchestrator respawns to review progress and plan the next round.
+The fix is structural.
+An orchestrator Claude instance reads the full task, breaks it into subtasks, and spawns parallel agent instances, each in its own tmux pane with a focused instruction.
+Agents work simultaneously and submit reports when done.
+Then the orchestrator respawns to review progress and plan the next round.

-The key mechanism: the orchestrator is stateless.
+The trick: the orchestrator is stateless.
 After it spawns agents and yields, it gets killed.
-When all agents finish, the daemon respawns a fresh orchestrator with the complete session state — every agent report, every cycle's history, the running plan.
-This means the orchestrator never degrades.
-Cycle 1 and cycle 15 get the same quality of reasoning, because each cycle starts with a full context window and a clean slate.
-The boulder rolls back down; Sisyphus walks back down after it, picks it up, and pushes again — but this time he remembers everything from every previous push.
+When all agents finish, the daemon respawns a fresh orchestrator with the complete session state (every agent report, every cycle's history, the running plan).
+Cycle 1 and cycle 15 get the same quality of reasoning because each one starts with a full context window and a clean slate.
+The boulder rolls back down; Sisyphus walks back down after it, picks it up, and pushes again.
+But this time he remembers everything from every previous push.

-The daemon handles the lifecycle: spawning panes, detecting when agents finish, persisting state to disk, respawning the orchestrator.
-You just describe what you want built and watch it work.
+The daemon handles lifecycle: spawning panes, detecting when agents finish, persisting state to disk, respawning the orchestrator.

 Requirements